-- Navy blue or black smart tailored trousers worn above the hips or 'A' line skirt with front inverted pleat, which must be no shorter than just above the knee.
+- From September 2022, the school uniform changed from a choice of navy blue or black to black only.
+However, students may combine navy and black items of uniform as they gradually phase replace old items of uniform. - Black blazer with school badge - Black smart tailored trousers worn above the hips or 'A' line skirt with front inverted pleat, which must be no shorter than just above the knee.
 (Skoolkit navy skirt: Code No GS3V-NVY).
 Banner black skirt: Code No: 3590).
 No other styles are acceptable.
-(Note: These must match the colour of the blazer); - Navy blue or black V-neck jumper (sweatshirts, even school sweatshirts, should not be worn instead of the V-neck jumper); - Hijab, if worn, should match blazer and skirt/trousers; - White shirt, which should be tucked into the waistband at all times; the top button should always remain fastened; - House tie, which should display at least five stripes; - Black or dark brown (not tan) shoes, with heels no higher than two inches.
+(Note: These must match the colour of the blazer);

+- Black V-neck jumper (sweatshirts, even school sweatshirts, should not be worn instead of the V-neck jumper); Hijab, if worn, should match blazer and skirt/trousers; - White shirt, which should be tucked into the waistband at all times; the top button should always remain fastened; - House tie, which should display at least five stripes; - Black or dark brown (not tan) shoes, with heels no higher than two inches.
 Shoes should be made of a polishable material such as leather and should not have visible logos.
 Trainers and platform shoes must not be worn.
-Shoes should protect and support feet to comply with the school's Health & Safety regulations; - Belts, if worn, should be discreet and in black or dark brown; - Dark socks to be worn with trousers; - Plain white, black or navy socks or navy blue or black tights to be worn with skirts; - Outdoor coat which covers the blazer (coats should not be worn instead of blazers).
+Shoes should protect and support feet to comply with the school's Health & Safety regulations; - Belts, if worn, should be discreet and in black or dark brown: - Dark socks to be worn with trousers; - Plain white, black or navy socks or navy blue or black tights to be worn with skirts; - Outdoor coat which covers the blazer (coats should not be worn instead of blazers).